 Chinese New Year in Hong Kong is the biggest celebration in the city’s calendar.
 Yes, we get excited about Christmas too, but CNY, Spring Festival, Lunar New Year or whatever you want to call it is the real number one occasion.
-This year, Hong Kong prepares to welcome the Year of the Rat on January 25.
-Despite only having three days of public holidays to celebrate, in CNY tradition, the festivities continue on until the 10th to 15th day of the Lunar New Year.
+This year, Hong Kong prepares to welcome the Year of the Ox on February 12.
+Despite only having three days of public holidays to celebrate, in CNY tradition, the festivities continue until the 10th to 15th day of the Lunar New Year.

-Whether you’re a visitor or a local staying in town for the holiday (travelling during CNY is extra expensive after all), there are tons of things to do in Hong Kong this time of year.
-Read on below to learn about important Chinese New Year traditions, find out where and what to eat during the festival and check out some gorgeous displays in town.
+Though most of the annual festivities may not be pushing through this year due to the current situation in the city, there are still many ways to spend our Chinese New Year holidays.
+Read on below to learn about important Chinese New Year traditions, find out where and what to eat during the festival and check out some impressive displays in town.

 Celebrate Chinese New Year in Hong Kong

 Best Chinese New Year displays in Hong Kong

 There’s a whole host of great things to do this January, but there’s no bigger occasion than Chinese New Year.
 As the Spring Festival approaches, incredible CNY-themed decorations and displays have started popping up all around town.
 Whether you’re into Disney characters, Lego figurines, or grand flower displays, here are some top places with the most festive CNY decorations this year.
 RECOMMENDED: If you prefer doing the decorations yourself, check out our guide on Chinese New Year flowers and fruits, and head to these alternative flower markets to avoid the crowds.